kantale/OpenBio.eu/Documentation/README.md

 In OpenBio.eu, steps belong to workflows. **BUT** you do not "call" workflows.
 You call steps.
 Then.. how did we run ```my_workflow``` which is a workflow?
 Every workflow has one (and only one) *main* step.
 When you download a workflow and you execute it, what you actually execute is the main step of this workflow.
 This is like the main function in [c/c++](https://en.cppreference.com/w/cpp/language/main_function), [java](https://docs.oracle.com/en/java/javase/13/docs/api/jdk.compiler/com/sun/tools/javac/Main.html) or the ```if __name__ == '__main__':``` [logic in python](https://stackoverflow.com/questions/419163/what-does-if-name-main-do).
 So, OpenBio.eu **does not** have any algorithm to determine the execution order of steps.
 It simply calls the main step of the workflow and lets..
 Bash take it from there.
 From a step you can call other steps that belong to any workflow.
 You can even call.. yourself.
 Also, you can use any Bash construct (if, while, for, ...) to control flow, so conditional execution and iteration is natively supported.
 Main steps have a red border color on the graph.
 Also, there is a "main" checkbox in the step editing panel, so that you can change which step is main.
 If more than one steps have been defined as main, or none, an error will appear upon trying to save the workflow.

 The whole point of OpenBio.eu project is to offer a Workflow Management System that has the flexibility of a programming language, does not require installation in your computer to run it, and does not forcing you a new DSL (Domain Specific Language).
-The following chapter will illuminate more this philosophy.
+The following chapters will illuminate more this philosophy.

 ### Workflows in Workflows
 Create a new workflow and name it "another_workflow".
 Click the node with the main_step and edit the Bash commands.
 Add: